fire-eggs/36g-Rain-Tagger/README.md

 ### Searching

 0.1s - 0.4s results on hundreds of thousands of images.

+### Acknowledgements

+This is my clone of skwzrd's original project.
+Cudos for a fun, educational project!

 `Searched 238,302 in 0.313s and found 25 results.`